 Due to the highly variable nature of Hendra virus in horses, it is not possible to know if a horse does or does not have Hendra virus without testing of samples by the government laboratory.
 Results can take 1 to 2 days to receive.

-Occupational Health and Safety (OH&S) risk evaluation classifies the risk of a person contracting Hendra virus as possible/rare but the consequences of contraction (death) as extreme/high.
+Work health and Safety (WH&S) risk evaluation classifies the likelihood of a person contracting Hendra virus as possible/rare but the consequences of contraction (death) is extreme/high.
 If a vet needs to attend an unvaccinated horse that is unwell, we have to use personal protective gear and may not be able to undertake some treatments until Hendra test results are received.
 This can add significantly to the cost of seeing your horse and delay potentially vital treatments.

 Government agencies such as the NSW DPI state that “Vaccination against Hendra virus is the single most effective way to prevent Hendra infection and vaccinating horses is an important measure to prevent human infection.”